 Somerville has roughly four square miles of land, and our roads take up one square mile.
-To make the most of what we have, parking supply should be managed strategically for residents and businesses while also ensuring that Somerville remains bicycle and pedestrian friendly.
+Parking supply should be optimized for residents and businesses while also ensuring that Somerville remains bicycle and pedestrian friendly.

 Parking Day, an international event, explores alternative uses for the space typically used as parking spots.
 What would you like to see at the side of the street?
 A green sitting area?
 A musical performance?
 A food vendor?